turingschool/front-end-curriculum/lessons/module-3/server-side-testing.md

 In your notebooks:

 1. When we're testing api calls on the front end, what are you concerned about testing?
 Try to get into as much detail as possible.
-2. In the backend, what do you think we'll be concerned about testing?
+2. In the backend, what do you think we should be concerned about testing?
 Is overlap needed?

 ## Code Along